Resident Benefits and Salary

 All residents are provided free parking in a parking lot adjacent to the hospital.

 We believe it is in the best interest of the resident and our department to have as much resident involvement with research as possible.
-Therefore, we will financially support the travel costs associated with resident presentations at meetings up to $1,500 per year (restrictions apply).
-Additionally, we will also financially support the costs associated with professional expenses at the discretion of the resident up to $1,000 per year.
+Therefore, we will financially support the travel costs associated with resident presentations at meetings up to $1180 per year (restrictions apply).
+We will also reimburse each resident for one pair of surgical loupes, California medical license application fees and renewal, and a paid DEA license.
 Chief residents will receive an additional stipend to attend the AAO-HNS annual meeting.

 The medical center no longer offers resident housing.
-However, current residents live all over the LA basin including Los Feliz/Silverlake/Echo Park (10-15 minutes away from LAC+USC); the Westside including Santa Monica, Venice (approximately 40 minutes away from the medical center); Pasadena (20 minutes away from the medical center); Alhambra (20 minutes away from the medical center); Downtown (3 miles away from the medical center) ; and the San Fernando Valley/Burbank (15-40 minutes away from the medical center).
+However, current residents live all over the LA basin including Los Feliz/Silverlake/Echo Park (10-15 minutes away from Los Angeles General Medical Center); the Westside including Santa Monica, Venice (approximately 40 minutes away from the medical center); Pasadena (20 minutes away from the medical center); Alhambra (20 minutes away from the medical center); Downtown (3 miles away from the medical center) ; and the San Fernando Valley/Burbank (15-40 minutes away from the medical center).

 Information about Surrounding Area